4. Getting Consulting Clients Quickly

 New consultants often start with referrals from friends, business acquaintances, and their previous employer.
 These referrals often fade after the first year, so new consultants find themselves facing months of no revenue.

-fill your pipeline, but using these alone will put you back In the Feast-or-Famine cycle.
+but using these alone will throw you back into the

 You don’t have to go through this Feast-or-Famine cycle.
-By spending 10% to 30% of your time using these Stage 4 techniques, you can fill your prospect pipeline.
-Once you have two or three clients, begin building the marketing systems in Stage 7 that can constantly fill your pipeline.
+By spending 10% to 30% of your time using the techniques describe for this stage, you can fill your prospect pipeline.
+Once you have two or three clients, begin building the marketing systems in Stage 8 to continuously fill your pipeline.

 Start Networking Now